6 min readLast update: March 22, 2019 5G, just like every buzzword, generates a lot [...]

 Closed ecosystems favor no one but the manufacturer itself.
 If 5G networks are to open up IoT to more and more connected products, they will require at least some level of commonality.
 For the IoT revolution to happen, companies need to play together.
 5G is equipping them for success but guarantees nothing.

-For instance, one of the hottest topics at this year’s CES was transportation – ranging anywhere from Bosch’s shuttle concept to a plethora of self-driving cars -.
+Self-driving cars are a hot topic, and it’s easy to see why.
 Driverless mobility is exciting and is going to become our reality… if manufacturers agree to some level of interoperability.
 For them to be safe, autonomous vehicles will need to be able to communicate with each other.

 If companies manage to get past that hurdle and start thinking of our future with the customers in mind, then – and only then – 5G will change the world.